vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 ### Subnets

  You can create up to three zones in the [subnet.tf](subnet.tf) file.
 The zones are defined as lists in the file and then converted to objects before resource provisioning.
-This conversion ensures that adding or removing subnets affects only the relevant subnets, as shown in the following example.
+This conversion ensures that adding or removing subnets affects only the relevant subnets, as demonstrated in the following example.

 ```terraform
 module.subnets.ibm_is_subnet.subnet["gcat-multizone-subnet-a"]